 Lost you theme?
 Find out how to re-discover it here.

-My heroine Chloe has to choose between one man and another.
+In Mr Right & Mr Wrong , my heroine Chloe has to choose between one man and another.
 She’s conflicted because like it happens in real life this choice is not obvious.
 So, Chloe is dating both of them for a while (they aren’t aware of each other’s existence) and here comes another problem: at what point this double dating becomes cheating?
 Is it the consummation point or something else?

 Chloe is given a friendly advice to “wait and see”, but this worsens the situation.
 On top of that, she has an issue of self-actualization, so her career ambition and a dominant mother put her under an extra pressure.

 The story is told from the first point of view, Chloe’s, and I have no chance to sneak in a moralizing message.
-It’s Chloe’s judgment and hers only.
+It’s Chloe’s judgement and hers only.
 The examples of themes explored in the book are: When is it right to make a choice for your heart, is it ever final?
 What separates keeping secrets from cheating, half-truth from lies?
 What affects our choice and our perception of morality?